5 Reasons To Visit Warsaw

 There is also the popular attraction of Poland’s Presidential Palace, which is the venue for protests, public demonstrations, and speeches.

-Historical Castles: If you are waiting to discover ancient castles, then the castles of Warsaw are perfect for you.
+Historical Castles: If you are waiting to discover ancient castles, then the castles of

 The Royal Castle was the seat of Polish monarchs.
 The Castle now holds the Royal Castle Museum, which has magnificent pieces of oriental carpets and decorative artworks on display.